Skip to content

 The split compose file starts web, worker, and scheduler services against shared Postgres and MinIO.
 The web role writes commands only; the worker role binds OpenCode runtime sessions and executes them.

 All Compose references are local/demo manifests.
 They use local builds, loopback HTTP URLs, local Postgres/MinIO credentials, and explicit insecure auth overrides.
-For production, move to Helm or a downstream private Compose overlay that pins OPEN_COWORK_CLOUD_IMAGE and OPEN_COWORK_GATEWAY_IMAGE to release tags or digests, replaces every demo secret, uses HTTPS origins, and backs checkpoints with provider object storage.
+They are not production isolation topologies.
+A production execution worker currently requires a dedicated Docker-capable host running the built-in provider, or a downstream composition that injects an external provider satisfying the same isolation contract.
+Pin the Cloud, Gateway, and per-execution runtime images to reviewed digests, replace every demo secret, use HTTPS origins, back checkpoints with provider object storage, and pass the required two-tenant proof before admitting traffic.

 The cloud web role serves the browser web app at /.
 It uses the same HTTP/SSE contract as API clients: sessions are loaded from durable projections, prompts are written as commands, and session event streams reconnect from the last durable event sequence.